Soumy17/Servlet-Implimentation/README.md

 # Servlet-Implimentation
-This repo  has actual implementation of servlets.
+This repository  has actual implementation of servlets.